OpenMDAO/dymos/joss/paper.md

 ODEs are implemented as standard OpenMDAO models which are passed to phases at instantiation time with some additional annotations to identify the states, state-rates, and control inputs.

 Every phase uses its own specific time discretization tailored to the dynamics in that chunk of the time-history.
-If one part of a trajectory has fast dynamics and another has slow dynamics, the time history can be broken into two phases with separate time discretizations.
+If one part of a trajectory has fast dynamics and another has slow dynamics, the time-evolution can be broken into two phases with separate time discretizations.

-In the optimal-control community, there are a number of different techniques for discretizing the time integration, each one is called a transcription.
+In the optimal-control community, there are a number of different techniques for discretizing the continuous optimal control problem into a form that can be solved by a nonlinear optmization algorithm, each one is called a transcription.
-Some transcriptions are widely used, such as Euler or Runge-Kutta based transcriptions.
-While these common ones are used in some cases, most optimal-control practitioners favor a more specialized class of transcriptions called direct collocation --- based on a class of pseudospectral methods.
 Dymos supports two different collocation transcriptions: high-order Gauss-Lobatto [@Herman1996] and Radau [@Garg2009].
-Both of these represent time-histories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.
+Both of these represent state and control trajectories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.

-In addition to choosing a transcription, each phase can be configured to be solved in an explicit or implicit manner.
+Dymos also allows the user to choose whether the optimization problem is solved using a explicit or implicit approach.
 Some caution with terminology must be taken here because the term "implicit" is often used to describe time integration schemes (e.g. backwards Euler), but that is not what is meant in an optimal-control context.
-Here, an explicit phase is one where the full time history is computed starting from the initial value and propagating forward or from the final value and propagating backward.
+Here, explicit propagation is one where the full state trajectory is computed starting from the initial value and propagating forward or from the final value and propagating backward.
-From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time history as the output.
+From the optimizers perspective it will set values for the initial or final state ($\bar{x}$), the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time-evoluation of the states as the output.
 Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal control world.
 In contrast, implicit phases don't provide valid time histories on their own.
-Instead, they add the entire time-history of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to 0 to enforce physics at some set of discrete points in time where the ODE is evaluated.
+Instead, they add a discretized time-evolution of the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of defect constraints that must be driven to zero to enforce physics at some set of discrete points in time where the ODE is evaluated.
-The net effect is that the full time history is only known once the optimization is fully converged.
+The net effect is that the full state trajectory is only known once the optimization is fully converged.
 In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture[@Martins2013].

 Both implicit and explicit phases are useful in different circumstances.
-The explicit phases are more natural ways to formulate the problem to many because the match the way you would use time-integration without optimization.
+The explicit phases are more natural ways to formulate the problem to many because they match the way one would use time-integration without optimization.
 However when used with optimization they are also more computationally expensive, sensitive to singularities in the ODE, and potentially unable to converge to a valid solution.